lowrycode/swaplett-project/README.md

 ### 2. Randomising the order of the words

-The `shuffleArray` function uses a well known algorithm called the *Fisher-Yates (Knuth)* Shuffle Algorithm.
+The `shuffleArray` function uses a well known algorithm called the *Fisher-Yates (Knuth) Shuffle Algorithm*.

 ```js
 // Code adapted from https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array